-With the profusion of internet accesses (xDSL, Wimax, cable, Satellite, new 4G. etc.) and the consumerization of IT devices (laptops, netbooks, smartphones, etc.) combined with heightened focus on remote access for disaster preparedness and business continuity, secure remote access is imperative to today's learning environment.
+With the profusion of internet accesses (xDSL, Wimax, cable, Satellite, new 4G, etc.) and the consumerization of IT devices (laptops, netbooks, smartphones, etc.) combined with heightened focus on remote access for disaster preparedness and business continuity, secure remote access is imperative to today's learning environment.
 But in order to increase productivity and reduce IT overhead, the successful solution must also be easy for both users and administrators.
-Dell SonicWALL E-Class AventailTM Secure Remote Access appliances provide ease-of-deployment and usage plus unsurpassed levels of granular control and connection to a wide range of leading endpoint devices.
+SonicWALL® E-Class AventailTM SSL VPN appliances provide ease-of-deployment and usage plus unsurpassed levels of granular control and connection to a wide range of leading end point devices.

-Secure wireless
+Secure Wireless

-Dell SonicWALL makes wireless networking secure, simple and affordable with the innovative Dell SonicWALL Clean Wireless Solution-the first total security solution that integrates 802.11n and 802.11a/b/g wireless management with best-in-class Next-Generation Firewall security and application control to provide application based policy control.
-The

-Dell SonicWALL Clean Wireless solution gives organizations, for the first time, the confidence that their wireless network is as secure and well managed as their wired network.
+SonicWALL® makes wireless networking secure, simple and affordable with the innovative SonicWALL® Clean Wireless Solution-the first total security solution that integrates 802.11n and 802.11a/b/g wireless management with best-in-class Unified Threat Management (UTM) security and application firewall to provide application based policy control.
+The SonicWALL Clean Wireless solution gives organizations, for the first time, the confidence that their wireless network is as secure and well managed as their wired network.

-Email filtering
+Email Filtering

-With increased sophistication and complexity of inbound email threats, organizations need a powerful, integrated, yet easy-to-use email security solution that can effectively prevent in-bound and out-bound email threats.
-Dell SonicWALL E-Class Email Security solutions deliver easy, powerful protection against spam, virus and phishing attacks, information leaks and violations of regulatory compliance laws.
+With increased sophistication and complexity of inbound e-mail threats, organizations need a powerful, integrated, yet easy-to-use e-mail security solution that can effectively prevent in-bound and out-bound e-mail threats.
+SonicWALL® E-Class Email Security solutions deliver easy, powerful protection against spam, virus and phishing attacks, information leaks and violations of regulatory compliance laws.